uci-cbcl/ChestXRay/README.md

    Use Xray_train_p3.py to train the dense121 network.
 3. Network prediction.

+   cam.ipynb is the primitive code for showing the prediction result.
+Would be fined later.

 4. Reference

    The images and Data_Entry_2017.csv could be downloaded at https://nihcc.app.box.com/v/ChestXray-NIHCC .